 So you’re building an IoT solution and you’re ready to select your connectivity approach.
 Should you use Bluetooth?
 WiFi?
 LoRa?
 Cellular?
 Satellite?
-As I’ve explored in a previous post, the connectivity approach you choose ultimately comes down to the specific needs of your use case.
-Some use cases favor mobility and bandwidth, and power consumption doesn’t matter as much.
-Other use cases favor extensive battery life and broad coverage, and bandwidth doesn’t matter as much.
-In this post, I argue that for Enterprise IoT solutions, you shouldn’t use WiFi regardless of the use case.
+As I’ve explored in a previous post, the connectivity approach you choose ultimately comes down to the specific needs of your Applications.
+Some Applications favor mobility and bandwidth, and power consumption doesn’t matter as much.
+Other Applications favor extensive battery life and broad coverage, and bandwidth doesn’t matter as much.
+In this post, I argue that for Enterprise IoT solutions, you shouldn’t use WiFi regardless of the Applications.

 At first glance, WiFi is a tempting option due to its widespread adoption, which means that: